-Simple tips for creating a less toxic, healthy home at no cost to you.
+Simple tips for creating a non-toxic, healthy home at no cost to you.

 When my husband and I first moved into our home we had NO extra money.
 I laugh when I look back at pictures of our mostly empty living room, furnished with a thrift store couch and a hodge-podge of hand-me-downs and Grandma’s antiques.